Take control with a fixed-rate mortgage

 Find out more

-Click here to find out more about Bank of Ireland’s lowest-ever, fixed-rate mortgages.
+Click here to find out more about Bank of Ireland’s range of competitive fixed and variable rate mortgages.

 The lender is Bank of Ireland Mortgages.
 Lending criteria and terms and conditions apply, over 18s only.
 A typical mortgage to buy your home of €100,000 over 20 years with 240 monthly instalments costs €615.79 per month at 4.2% variable (Annual Percentage Rate of Charge (APRC) 4.3%).
 APRC includes €150 valuation fee and mortgage charge of €175 paid to the Property Registration Authority.
 The total amount you pay is €148,114.60.
 We require property and life insurance.
 You mortgage your home to secure the loan.
 Maximum loan is generally 3.5 times gross annual income and 80% of the property value (90% of the property value for first time buyers).